Graduate Application FAQs

 If accepted, how will I learn about the lab's environment before I decide to commit?

-A: Communicate with the lab's current students, post-docs and visiting researchers as applicable.
+A: Communicate with the lab's current students, post-docs, and visiting researchers as applicable.

 - If you have any questions, big or small, just ask—we are here to help!

-- Interview the program: take the opportunity to make sure the school, program and lab are a good fit
+- Interview the program: take the opportunity to make sure the school, program, and lab are a good fit

-- Inquire about how students are supported financially, academically and otherwise
+- Inquire about how students are supported financially, academically, and otherwise

 - Seek out honest insights into lab culture and your potential adviser's personality and advising style

-- Find out what the working environment is like, for example, the latitude given a student to develop her or his research project, the track record of the mentor in helping to place Ph.D. students into good postdocs or jobs, etc.
+- Find out what the working environment is like, for example, the latitude given to a student to develop her or his research project, the track record of the mentor in helping to place Ph.D. students into good postdocs or jobs, etc.

 - For Hopkins in particular, get a sense of the pros and cons of living and working at a marine station in Monterey Bay as opposed to living and working near main campus